Data Privacy – Attaining and Maintaining Compliance

 Under both of these new privacy regulations, organizations must ensure that personal data is gathered legally and remains protected from misuse or exploitation.
 This applies to controllers (who determine the purpose and means of processing of data) and processors (who process data on behalf of a controller).
 Processors are primarily obligated to maintain safeguards, but controllers will be forced to ensure that processors are in compliance with GDPR and the new CCPA.

 More Responsibility Place on Companies

-While these new rules are great for consumers and businesses alike, there is now significantly more legal liability if a company is found responsible for a data breach.
+While these new data privacy compliance rules are great for consumers and businesses alike, there is now significantly more legal liability if a company is found responsible for a data breach.
 Thus, it is important to understand the requirements of these regulations and their impact on a company’s data usage and storage.
 Two key components of achieving compliance include: evaluating the risk and potential performance gaps in a company’s cyber security plan for itself and its third-party data companies, and developing a data breach/Incident Response Plan to quickly isolate, investigate and contain sensitive data.

 How to Navigate These New Changes

 We know these regulations and data security compliance requirements can seem daunting.
 Oftentimes the hardest part of achieving compliance is just getting started.
 Secure Cyber Defense & Vestige Digital Investigations’ partnership brings companies a solid, proactive approach to securing your IT environment and helping your company navigate these new requirements.
 As a team, we ensure that when the inevitable happens, your company is positioned for success!

 BLOG – Third Party Suppliers Create Weak Link in Cybersecurity Programs